guywarburg/stop-being-a-git/README.md

 Slides can be found [here](https://slides.com/guywarburg/stop-being-a-git)

 ---
+trying to modify the Participants list.
 ## Participants

-- @zivharoety - ziv haroety
+- @zivharoety
-- @shaked2606
-- @yotamloe
--@DimaShmu
-dorlebel
-- @guywarburg
----